peilingjiang/p5.bezier/README.md

 - `.draw([dash])`

-  Draw the curve on canvas.
+  Renders the curve on the canvas.

   **dash** (Optional)

-  Takes an array of two numbers indicating the length of solid and break parts in one period of the dash Bézier curve. e.g. `[10, 5]` means the first solid part is 10px long and then comes the break part which is 5px long.
+  Accepts an array of two numbers specifying the length of solid and broken sections of a dashed Bézier curve.
+For example, `[10, 5]` signifies a solid segment of 10px followed by a 5px break.

 - `.update(newPointsArray)`

-  Update the locations of control points.
-The amount of control points must be the same as the time curve was created.
+  Updates the positions of control points.
+The number of control points should remain consistent with the initial curve configuration.

 - `.move(x, y [, z, toDraw, dash])`

-  Alternatively, if you want to move the curve as a whole, you can use this function.
-The function will not mutate the original object but will draw and return a new one.
-Therefore, if you want to update the curve this way (which is faster than `.update()`), you can:
+  Translates the entire curve.
+This function does not modify the original object but instead generates and returns a new one.
+Hence, if you wish to update the curve using this method (which is faster than `.update()`), you may:

   ```js
   bezierObject = bezierObject.move(6, 17, -22, false)
   ```

-  `toDraw` is `true` by default, but if you only want to update the curve while not drawing it simultaneously, you can set it to `false`.
+  By default, `toDraw` is set to `true`.
+However, if you wish to only update the curve without drawing it, you can set this parameter to `false`.

 - `.shortest(pointX, pointY [, pointZ])`

-  Takes two numbers of _x_ and _y_ locations of an outside point.
-Returns an array of location of the point on the curve. e.g. To draw a line between this two points:
+  Requires the _x_ and _y_ coordinates of an external point as input.
+It returns an array containing the coordinates of the nearest point on the curve.
+For instance, to draw a line between these two points:

   ```js
   pointOnCurve = bezierObject.shortest(pointX, pointY)